Mr. Props Logo

 Government Agencies

-The following agencies handle short-term rental registration, zoning enforcement, and tax compliance in Istanbul.
+The following agencies handle short-term rental registration and zoning enforcement in Istanbul.
 Contact information reflects publicly available records as of May 2026.

 Ministry of Culture and Tourism (Kültür ve Turizm Bakanlığı)